Exploring the DART Service Area

 Oak Lawn Ave. @ Cedar Springs Road

 Located north of downtown Dallas, the Oak Lawn/Cedar Springs area is home to several bars and dance clubs, restaurants and shopping.
-The Melrose Hotel Dallas, an upscale hotel built in 1924 and conveniently located at the corner of Oak Lawn and Cedar Springs, is well known for The Landmark, its 4½ star restaurant, and The Library Bar, one of the city's most popular business and after-work meeting spots.
+The Warwick Melrose Hotel, Dallas, an upscale hotel built in 1924 and conveniently located at the corner of Oak Lawn and Cedar Springs, is well known for The Landmark, its 4½ star restaurant, and The Library Bar, one of the city's most popular business and after-work meeting spots.

 » Plan a trip to Oak Lawn/Cedar Springs.